kieuthutran/Skincare-and-Beauty-E-Commerce-Analysis/README.md

 # **6. Recommendations**

-Conduct a detailed analysis of the factors contributing to the decline in profitability.
+**Improve Profitability**: Conduct a detailed analysis of the factors contributing to the decline in profitability, which may involve reducing costs, increasing prices, or changing the product mix.

-Explore new market opportunities, particularly in Asia Pacific.
+**Market Penetration**: Explore new market opportunities, particularly in Asia Pacific.

+**Product Line Optimization**: Optimize product line by discontinuing low-performing products and introducing new products that align with market trends.

 **Customer Retention**: Efforts should be made to convert one-time buyers into repeat customers.
 This could involve loyalty programs, personalized marketing, or improved customer service.